 The most significant sanction against cartels in Japan is administrative surcharges.
 An attempt by the JFTC to enhance effective cartel enforcement has resulted in several amendments to the legal system of administrative surcharges, including an increase in surcharge rate (e.g., from 6 to 10 per cent in 2005).
-Above all, the introduction of the leniency programme on administrative surcharges in 2005 has drastically changed the landscape of cartel enforcement in Japan.
-There have been 1,062 leniency applications up to 2016 (and 124 in 2016 alone) and the cartel cases recently cracked down on by the JFTC have generally been triggered by leniency applications.
-In March 2014, an administrative surcharge of ¥13.1 billion was imposed on a certain shipping company in the Car Shipping case, the highest amount of administrative surcharge ever imposed against one company.
+Most notably, the introduction of the leniency programme on administrative surcharges in 2005 has drastically changed the landscape of cartel enforcement in Japan.
+There have been 1,165 leniency applications up to 2017 (103 in 2017 alone) and the cartel cases recently cracked down on by the JFTC have generally been triggered by leniency applications.
+In March 2014, an administrative surcharge of ¥13.1 billion was imposed on a certain shipping company in the Car Shipping case, the highest administrative surcharge ever imposed against one company.
 This cartel case was triggered by leniency applications.